Chapter 6 Introduction to Word

 When a user is saving a document in MS Word, they have a choice between Save and Save As.
 Word documents are saved as .docx files by default.
 Older versions of MS Word save files as .doc files.

 • Save: This option is the most frequently used option.
 As the user is working on a document, it is important to save the changes frequently.
 The Save command saves the document to its original location.
-To save a document the user needs to click the Save command (icon) Quick Access Toolbar or click the File tab and select Save or use Ctrl + S.
+To save a document, the user needs to click the Save command (icon) on the Quick Access Toolbar or click the File tab and select Save or use Ctrl + S.

 • Save As: This option allows the user to save the document in another location or with a different name.
 With Save As a copy of the document is made.
-When a new document is created and saved, Save As is automatically used, since the document has no location or name yet.
+When a new document is created and saved, Save As is automatically used because the document has no location or name yet.

 1. Click the File tab and select Save As.
 (If a new document is opened and the user clicks Save, it triggers the Save As screen window to appear.)